mrkalePythonLib/gbj_pythonlib_hw/README.rst

 Modules in package
 ==================

-**cputemp**
+**picomp**
-  Measuring SoC temperature of microcomputers.
+  Common fuctionalities of microcomputers of the class Pi.

 **orangepi**
-  Utilizing Pi microcomputers.
+  Control GPIOs and system LEDs of Orange Pi microcomputers.